 What is your most important Business Reason to do Root Cause Analysis for software development/maintenance?

 Is it to Improve your delivery chain, enabling your organization to become leaner and release software faster and quicker?
 Or to optimize your processes to lower operational costs?
-Or maybe to reduce your project and/or operational risks, or to deliver highest quality software to your customers?
+Or maybe to reduce your project and/or operational risks, or to deliver the highest quality software to your customers?
 I’ve run a Poll on LinkedIn to find out what the most important business reasons are to do Root Cause Analysis.

 Reducing project / operational risks has been selected by almost half of the attendees of the poll as the main reason to do Root Cause Analysis.
 Learning from major problems or project disturbances, and taking actions to prevent similar problems in order to reduce risks is considered very important for a software business as the results of this poll show.
 I’ve done several Root Cause Analysis sessions on such problems, the benefit that I have seen is that by understanding and addressing the real root causes, similar problems could indeed be avoided.